Understanding video classifications and triggers

 - Harsh Driving - The driving manner was causing undue wear and tear on the vehicle and there was an elevated risk of accident.

-- Low Risk - The event that triggered the VTU was just above the threshold to register as a harsh driving event.
+- Low Risk - The event that the tracking unit detected was just above the threshold to register as a harsh driving event.
 The analysis suggests that an incident was unlikely.

 Rating the video classifications

 The classifications are not 100% perfect, so we need you to watch each video and tell us if you agree with the classification.
 If you disagree with a classification, suggest a new one.
 This helps our software to learn and improves the accuracy of the classifications.